johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-02-create-react-app-with-ts-loader-and-craco/index.md

 authors: johnnyreilly
 tags: [typescript, fork-ts-checker-webpack-plugin, ts-loader]
 hide_table_of_contents: false
+description: 'Create React App now supports TypeScript with React, using Babel webpack loader or `ts-loader`.
+You can use CRACO to customize configurations.'
 ---

 [Create React App](https://create-react-app.dev/) is a fantastic way to get up and running building a web app with React.
 It also supports using TypeScript with React.
 Simply entering the following: